-Content Amount—How Many Blogs is Enough For Your Law Firm's Blog?
+Content Amount—How Many Blogs is Enough For Your Law Firm Blog?

 When creating a blog for your law firm (or any business), the question of how often to post may arise.
 Remember your blog's objectives when determining the ideal posting frequency.
 Consistency is key to keeping readers engaged with new and exciting content.
 But don't forget to consider other important factors when scheduling your blog posts.
 We're excited to help you create a successful and captivating blog!

-Although there is no hard and fast answer to inquiries about "how many blogs are enough," there are considerations you should consider as you plan the content that will appear on your blogs.
+Although there is no hard and fast answer to inquiries about "how many blogs are enough," there are considerations you should consider as you start a legal blog.
 As for the content marketing elements, we have some ideas in our Guide to Law Firm Marketing.

 Keeping Your Legal Content Fresh

 For these law blogs, you'll need sufficiently regular posts to show readers that you're developing new and fresh content.
 Even if you can't stick to a schedule in which you produce several blogs per week or a dozen or more posts per month, you'll want to—at the very least—post regularly so that you do not have a blog with months-old material.
 If you advertise your firm online and a potential client clicks on your website to learn more, having an up-to-date blog can only help.
 You can imagine that a client who clicks on your blog could be dismayed if you haven't posted in months or, as is sometimes the case, years.
 Show your readers and potential clients that you're current in the field and engaged in conversations about current legal issues.

 So, in sum, when you're trying to decide how many blogs to post each week or each month, it's ultimately most important to ensure that you're posting something regularly.
 Once you're committed to regular posting, you can start thinking about the optimum number of blog posts per week or month.

 Increasing Organic Traffic and Generating Leads through Frequent Posting